Lemon Bundt Cake with Raspberry Rose Glaze

 - 1 oz. pouch freeze-dried raspberries

 - 1/3 cup plus 2-3 tablespoons plain whole milk yogurt or laban

 - 1 teaspoon rose water

-In the bowl of an electric mixer fitted with the paddle attachment, beat the butter until soft on medium-high speed.
-Add the sugar and lemon zest and beat until light and fluffy, about 3 minutes.
+- In the bowl of an electric mixer fitted with the paddle attachment, beat the butter until soft on medium-high speed.
+Add the sugar and lemon zest, as well as the vanilla, and beat until light and fluffy, about 3 minutes.
 Beat in the eggs, one at a time, scraping the bowl as necessary with a rubber spatula.
 Reduce the mixer speed to low, and alternately add the dry ingredients and milk in five additions, beginning and ending with the flour.
 Finish by folding the batter by hand until smooth.